Daniel Ortega: Environmental policy

 In 2016, Daniel Ortega did not sign the Paris Agreement because he felt the deal did not do enough to protect the climate, although he later changed his mind.
 Moreover, Nicaragua rejected projects of mining of the Canadian group B2 Gold which could represent a threat to the environment.
 According to government estimates, Nicaragua has passed from 25% renewable electricity to 52% between 2007 and 2016.

-US sanctions
+International sanctions

+United States

-In November 2021, Joe Biden signed into law the "Reinforcing Nicaragua’s Adherence to Conditions for Electoral Reform Act" (RENACER Act) which extended US sanctions against Nicaragua and gave Biden the power to exclude Nicaragua from the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) and to obstruct multilateral loans to Nicaragua.
+In November 2021, Joe Biden signed into law the "Reinforcing Nicaragua's Adherence to Conditions for Electoral Reform Act" (RENACER Act) which extended US sanctions against Nicaragua and gave Biden the power to exclude Nicaragua from the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) and to obstruct multilateral loans to Nicaragua.
 Venezuela and Russia condemned the new law.

+Ukraine

+In February 2021, Ukraine's parliament, the Verkhovna Rada, approved economic sanctions against Ortega and his government.
+The sanctions were in response to Ortega sending a delegation to Russian-occupied Crimea in November 2020.